Hosting a healthy barbecue: Simple tips

 Promote your healthier options on menus, display boards and labels, and avoid promoting the less healthy items.

-Include healthier items in ‘meal deals’, such as providing water with meals instead of a soft drink, or offering fruit with meals.
+If providing the barbecue as a fundraiser, include healthier items in ‘meal deals’, such as providing water with burgers or sausages instead of a soft drink.
+Offer fruit or salad on the side with burgers and sausages.